Tony Tony Chopper: Critical reception

-Sean Cubillas of Screen Rant ranked Chopper third on a top ten the most adorable anthropomorphic anime animals, writing, “It makes sense that the best-selling manga of all time would also have one of the cutest, talking animal characters of all time.
+Sean Cubillas of Screen Rant ranked Chopper third on a top ten list of the most adorable anthropomorphic anime animals, writing, "It makes sense that the best-selling manga of all time would also have one of the cutest, talking animal characters of all time.
 Though berated by humans as a monster and even as an outcast by other reindeer, Tony Tony Chopper hasn't become anything less than a friendly, welcome face for all the fans.
-It also helps that there's just a lot of One Piece merch centered around him.”
+It also helps that there's just a lot of One Piece merch centered around him."
 In a review, Cubillas writes "Tony Tony Chopper on design alone is already plenty iconic.
 He's meant to be the mascot for the series and after seeing all of the One Piece merch with his face on it, he's done a pretty good job.
 The scene to define him, however, comes in his backstory.
 After tragically losing Dr. Hiluluk to a political assassination, his own poison mushroom soup, and an undisclosed terminal illness, Chopper runs to Dr. Kureha's office waving Hiluluk's pirate flag.
 He begs the old woman to teach him, proclaiming that he wants to be a doctor that can cure any disease."

 In another article, Cubillas uniquely gave Chopper two entries in his ranking of the series top ten running gags, noting "Part of the Cowardly Trio, Chopper is as up for a fight as Usopp with an actual illness.
 Unfortunately for him, he can't quite hide away … it's easy to understand why most characters who see him for the first time tend to think that he's a tanuki (or a raccoon dog).
 While Chopper has some kinship with other animals, he certainly doesn't like being mislabeled, particularly when this denotes him as the Straw Hat's pet and not as the talented doctor that he truly is."

 An IGN review of the manga praised Chopper's character as one of the best in the series and said that he was able to be both touching and funny.

 However, Chopper's status as a mascot met with criticism by both fans and critics, who view him as too stereotypical and insufficiently developed compared to the other Straw Hats.
 Dyler Crews wrote, "Even before Pikachu solidified the concept of a manga and anime franchise having an adorable mascot in the '90s, the trope was already old hat.
 Looking to cash in on merchandising, Oda simplified Tony Tony Chopper's design to make the character resemble a plush toy.
-Although Oda didn't relegate Chopper to mascot status only, giving the character an essential job within the crew, Chopper's utility in the story has diminished as his marketability grew.
-Having the voice actor behind Pikachu didn't help either.
+Although Oda didn't relegate Chopper to mascot status only, giving the character an essential job within the crew, Chopper's utility in the story has diminished as his marketability grew,Chopper is now often used for jokes or cute moments instead of playing a central role as the crew's doctor in important storylines.Having the voice actor behind Pikachu didn't help either.